scummvm/scummvm/doc/docportal/getting_started/mac_linux_windows.rst

 Flathub is another way to easily install apps for Linux by using Flatpak.
 Flatpak comes standard with Fedora-based distributions, but can be installed on any Linux operating system.
 The `Flathub website <https://flatpak.org/setup/>`_ has excellent install instructions.

-Once Flatpak has been installed, enter the following on the command line to install ScummVM:
+Once Flatpak is installed, enter the following on the command line to install ScummVM:

 .. code:: bash